 Don’t lift original stone floors

 Old stone floors were laid on well-rammed earth or chalk, sometimes with a bed of sand or lime mortar.
-If you have concerns about damp, it’s generally inadvisable to lay a plastic damp-proof membrane (DPM) on top of new concrete beneath the stones because their ability to ‘breathe’ will be impaired, displacing moisture into the bases of previously dry adjacent walls.
+If you have concerns about damp, it’s not advisable to lay a plastic damp-proof membrane (DPM) on top of new concrete beneath the stones because their ability to ‘breathe’ will be impaired, displacing moisture into the bases of previously dry adjacent walls.
 Instead, if a floor is genuinely damp, consult a builder with experience in old house conservation.

 It’s very easy to spoil flooring by re-laying it, so only attempt this if there’s little alternative.
 When installing new heating pipes, make sure that you employ a competent builder to do the lifting with great care rather than leaving this responsibility to plumbers.
 Lifting and entirely re-laying an old floor to install underfloor heating or incorporate insulation is not generally recommended.